The hospital soundscapes

 This passage, from a chapter in my recently published book Sound and Noise: A Listener’s Guide to Everyday Life — an interdisciplinary examination of how sound influences human health and culture — introduces the issue of noise in hospitals as a threat to healing.
 Since so many articles in Acoustic Bulletin focus on the same subject, it seems a good way to begin my guest blog.

-One Bulletin entry in May 2020 even refers to Florence Nightingale’s criticism, in 1859, of noise as “the most cruel abuse of care” to which patients could be subjected.
+One Bulletin entry in May 2020 even refers to Florence Nightingale’s criticism, in 1859, of noise as “the cruelest abuse of care” to which patients could be subjected.
 Noise is still an irritant in hospitals today.
-Anaesthetics, antibiotics, and pain medications eliminate most of the screams and groans Nightingale would have heard from wounded soldiers, but nurses and patients now have to contend with annoyance and interrupted sleep caused by mechanical infrastructure and monitoring devices.
+Anesthetics, antibiotics, and pain medications eliminate most of the screams and groans Nightingale would have heard from wounded soldiers, but nurses and patients now have to contend with annoyance and interrupted sleep caused by mechanical infrastructure and monitoring devices.

 Why so much noise?

 The routines of hospital procedures are another source.
-One study conducted in India reported on efforts to reduce the noise in a newborn ICU.
-Rubber pads were attached to the feet of furniture, alarm volume was reduced, metal trays were handled gently to reduce clashing, and staff were reminded to speak softly.
-Averaged sound level was reduced to 60 dBA, not even close to the goal of 50 (Ramesh et al. 2009).
+One study conducted in India reported on efforts to reduce noise in a newborn ICU.
+Rubber pads were attached to the feet of furniture, alarm volume was reduced, metal trays were handled gently to reduce clashing, and the staff was reminded to speak softly.
+The average sound level was reduced to 60 dBA, not even close to the goal of 50 (Ramesh et al. 2009).